 It’s a privilege that my work allows me to travel.
 This perk, along with that increasingly pervasive Environment that I’ve mentioned before, has made creative projects necessary.
 These creative pursuits have taken the form of far-flung escapes this year, from Colombia to Switzerland and many places in between (with 8 treks across the Atlantic overall).
 As a multi-hyphen never stops, I managed to tie these trips to writing and photography assignments, which I’ve absolutely loved putting together.

 For ROAM Magazine, I went to Guatape, Colombia where I jet skied through the Andes and almost died motorcycling.
 Also for ROAM, I covered the Pride parade here in New York, which involved a lot of dancing in a heat wave.
 I went to Lisbon where I gawped at antiques and local artisan shops and wrote about it for Dame Traveler.
 I also enjoyed writing about climate change policies here in New York for the International Development Journal, which allowed me to pretend that I still work in development!

 My favorite trip of the year was going home to Cyprus, which is still the best place I’ve ever been.
-I’m currently working on a long-form story which I hope to be able to share next year.
-I’m also spending the Holidays putting together a winter guide to Lake Como.
+I’m currently working on a long-form story for SUITCASE, which I hope to be able to share next year.
+I’m also spending the Holidays putting together a winter guide to Lake Como for Here Magazine.
 I hope to do a lot more writing in the New Year and I’m looking forward to working with some new publications.